vlad-cool/RTL-Maze/README.md

 This make script creates Maze.qsf with necessary settings and uses pins assignments from **pins_config**.

-And then synthesize and upload it via USB Bluster.
+And then synthesize and upload it via USB-Blaster.

 If you want to just create quartus settings file, use `make init TARGET=[name]`.